On infinite staircases in toric symplectic four-manifolds: Introduction

 \begin{theorem} Let $\Omega\subset \mathbb{R}_{\geq0}^2$ be a convex region that is also a Delzant polygon for a closed toric symplectic four-manifold $M$.
 Then there exists a symplectic embedding

 if and only if there exists a symplectic embedding

 \end{theorem}

+\begin{remark} Delzant proved that toric symplectic manifolds are in one-to-one correspondence with their moment map images, which must be Delzant polytopes \cite{delzant}.
+Generalizing this to the orbifold case, Lerman and Tolman find a one-to-one correspondence between toric symplectic orbifolds and labeled simple, rational polytopes \cite{lerman-tolman}.
+Theorem~\ref{prop:mainproposition} likely extends to some class of orbifolds.
+Proofs for specific examples may be straightforward, but even the starting point for a more general statement in the orbifold setting is beyond the scope of the current paper. \end{remark}

 Thus, from the point of view of the function $c_X$, convex toric domains significantly generalize closed toric manifolds.
-In fact, we can relate embeddings into convex toric domains to embeddings into closed manifolds in a slightly more general context, including some well-known examples, for example equilateral pentagon space: see Remark~\ref{rem:polygon}, Proposition~\ref{prop:mainproposition2}, and the accompanying Remark~\ref{rmk:s2s2}.
+In fact, we can relate embeddings into convex toric domains to embeddings into closed manifolds in a slightly more general context, including some well-known examples, for example equilateral pentagon space: see Corollary~\ref{prop:mainproposition2} and Lemma~\ref{rem:polygon}.

 For a general convex toric domain $X$, the embedding function $c_X(a)$ has an interesting qualitative structure.
 For a fixed $X$, the \textbf{volume curve} is the curve $y=\sqrt{\frac{a}{\vol}}$ and the {constraint} holds because